Tag Archive for: Paul Aspelin REALTOR®

 In the kitchen, we got rid of expired food and spices, storage containers missing the lids, pots and pans we didn’t really need but thought we did.
 We donated small appliances and serving pieces we only used on a rare occasion.

-If there was a small item I was hesitating on keeping because I wasn’t sure if I’d need it, I learned to ask myself this question.
-“Can I buy it again within 20 minutes for under $20?”
-If the answer was yes, then I donated it.
+If there was a small item I was hesitating on keeping because I wasn’t sure if I’d need it, I learned to ask myself “Can I buy it again within 20 minutes for under $20?”
+If the answer was yes, then it got donated.
 Knowing that if I miss it in the future, I could always buy it again.
-I think we’ve only purchased one or two things of the thousands of things we donated.
+Since moving to Grand Junction, we’ve only purchased one or two things of the thousands of items we donated.

-I felt that if it wasn’t hanging on the wall now, or on display somehow, then do I really want it?
+If it wasn’t hanging on the wall now, or on display somehow, then do I really want it?
 We had artwork and wall art stored in our basement.
 What good does it do in a box?
 During this process I pulled out some heirloom items to display them vs having them packed away.
 Now I get more enjoyment from having them.

 Deferred Maintenance